 Most ramen shops will feature short menus with only a few variations on their specialty bowls and some toppings priced separately.
 Sides often include gyoza or fried rice, but in some cases, side dishes won't be available at all.
 To streamline the ordering process, many ramen restaurants do not have servers.
 In their place is a vending machine that has buttons corresponding to the different menu items.
 Simply insert money, select your ramen, toppings, sides and drinks to dispense tickets.
 Pass the tickets to the chef and wait a few minutes as your order is prepared.

 You may notice your dining neighbors loudly slurping their noodles.
 Slurping is not impolite and is, in fact, the standard way to eat ramen.
 Don't worry if you can't do it perfectly, but try to slurp your noodles for the full Japanese ramen experience.

 What about instant ramen?

 During the post-war period, Japan was still reeling from one of its worst rice harvests in decades.
 America encouraged the production of bread as a cheap way to feed a hungry nation, but Momofuku Ando believed noodles would be more familiar than bread.
 He sought a way to produce noodles that could be easily prepared and distributed.
 In 1958, Momofuku Ando invented pre-cooked instant noodles with the belief that “peace will come to the world when people have enough to eat.”
-He would later go on to found Nisshin, the company that created Cup Noodles.
+He founded Nissin, the company that created Cup Noodles.
 Instant ramen has come a long way since then, and you'll be amazed by the variety available in Japan today.
-Instant ramen fans will want to visit the Cupnoodle Museum in Osaka Ikeda or Yokohama to create a custom Cup Noodles and learn more about the history of this revolutionary food.
+Instant ramen fans will want to visit the Cupnoodles Museum in Osaka Ikeda or Yokohama to create a custom Cup Noodles and learn more about the history of this revolutionary food.